 Induced emissions (stray light protection)

-Materials and their coatings shall be selected so that their surface properties reduce induced emissions (stray light and others) below the levels of stray light specified in the SMS.
+Materials and their coatings shall be selected so that their surface properties reduce induced emissions below the levels of stray light specified in the SMS.

+An example of induced emission is stray light.

 Radiation

 The exposure to radiation shall not degrade the functional performance of the mechanism below the minimum functional performances specified in the SMS, over the complete mission.